webroo/backbone-baseview/README.md

 myView.render();
 ```

 Several concepts are introduced in this example.
 The most important thing to recognise is there's no `render` function - the rendering process is automated and uses the template information provided in the class definition.
-The following sections will explain everything in more detail.
+The following sections will explain the concepts in more detail.

 ## Specifying templates and data

 Out in the wild the majority of Backbone views tend to render a single template, and it's generally inserted into `View.$el`.
 This usually leads to the same rendering code being written over and over again.
-BaseView is designed to reduce repetition and add structure:
+BaseView is designed to reduce this repetition and add a bit of structure:

 ```javascript
 var MyView = Backbone.BaseView.extend({